 Morgan graduated from Hope College in 2018 with a B.S. in Biochemistry and a minor in Neuroscience.
 She graduated from Georgetown University in 2020 with a M.S. in Systems Medicine and Biostatistics.
 She has experience in child clinical psychology focusing on understanding early predictors of the development of depression.
 Morgan hopes to earn a M.D. and Ph.D. with a goal of discovering the social, behavioral, and molecular mechanisms of risk, resilience, and impulsivity in children and adults with a history of depression and trauma/adversity.
 Her overall goal is to implement peer-reviewed research techniques in the clinic to provide holistic options for patients struggling with trauma.

 Garrett Brown, BA

 Master of Industrial/Organizational Psychology student at the University of West Florida

 Diversity, Equity, and Inclusion Intern at JM Family Enterprises

 Juan Contreras, AM

 Clinical Health Psychology doctoral student at the University of North Carolina-Charlotte

 Joshua Sinclair, MSW

-Sara Hughes, BA
+Sara Hughes, MSW